PWS Education, Experience, Ethics

 4. One half of the voting members attending a called meeting of the Board of Directors constitutes a quorum.
 The Board of Directors is authorized to conduct business and hold meetings at its discretion.

-5. An Appeals Board of three Professional Wetland Scientists in good standing will be established to consider and rule on disputes in the certification process.
+5. An Appeals Board of three certified Professional Wetland Scientists in good standing will be established to consider and rule on disputes in the certification process.
 The Appeals Board will be nominated by the President and approved by the Board.
-The standard term of the Appeals Board will be three years and rotation of members will be staggered.
+The standard term of the Appeals Board will be three years and rotation of its members will be staggered.

 ARTICLE IV